joelhawksley/identity/components/slides.md

 end
 ```

-^ And reference the constant instead.
+^ And extract the values from the constant instead.

 ^ So let's run our tests...